×

 Definition of Cheshire Cheese and Kulfi

 Do you know What is Cheshire Cheese and Kulfi.
 If you are looking for the definition of Cheshire Cheese and Kulfi or want to know what is Cheshire Cheese and Kulfi?, then this is where you will fetch your answers.
 Well, in simple terms Cheshire Cheese is a British cheese produced in the Cheshire county.
 While Kulfi is an Indian frozen dessert.
 It comes in various various and resembles Ice cream, except that it is denser and creamier.
 Both these products are unique in their own ways.
-Cheshire Cheese is a Orange colored dairy product and Kulfi is Not Available colored.
+Cheshire Cheese is a Orange colored dairy product and Kulfi is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
 Cheshire Cheese bears Mild, Milky and Tangy flavor with a Aromatic aroma whereas Kulfi has Creamy, Milky, Sweet and Thick flavor and a Milky aroma.
 The color, flavor and the aroma of these products depict their origin.
 Cheshire Cheese originated in Cheshire, England, whereas origin of Kulfi is traced back to Indian Subcontinent.